lamastex/lamastex.github.io/_pages/consulting/industry/SE/CombientAB/CombientAB-MathsATUppsala.md

 # Abstract

-This is a brief record of industrial consulting done by Raazesh Sainudiin for COmbient AB from the Department of Mathematics, Uppsala University.
+This is a brief record of industrial consulting done by Raazesh Sainudiin for Combient AB from the Department of Mathematics, Uppsala University.

 ---
 ---